-Furthermore, the gene copies of CrAssphage and PMMV detected were high in terms of biomass in the sludge cake.
-Since sludge cake is the by-product of activated sludge and raw sewage using anaerobic digestion, this may mean that the presence of CrAssphage and PMMV may have been lower in the wastewater being treated in the activated sludge, but higher in the solids.
-However, the gene copies of Adenovirus in terms of biomass were not significantly different between the activated sludge and sludge cake samples.
-This reduction of viral gene copies of Adenovirus may be due to efficient digestion in the activated sludge and the anaerobic digestion process (sludge cake).
+Furthermore, the gene copies of CrAssphage and PMMV were highest in terms of biomass in SC.
+With the exceptions of CrAssphage GCN differences compared with EF (p-value = 0.30171) and RS (p-value = 0.21650), SC’s relatively greater CrAssphage and PMMV GCN was statistically significant (p-values ranged from 1.487 x 10-5 to 0.03775).
+Since SC is the by-product of AS and RS using anaerobic digestion, this may mean that the presence of CrAssphage and PMMV may have been lower in the wastewater being treated in the AS, but higher in the solids.
+However, GCNs of Adenovirus in terms of biomass were not significantly different between the AS and SC samples.
+This reduction of viral gene copies of Adenovirus may be due to efficient digestion in the AS and the anaerobic digestion process (SC).
 Meanwhile, plant viruses such as PMMV remain more stable (in terms of biomass) during these digestion processes (Jumat et al. 2017).

-The higher presence of Rotavirus gene copies in the effluents during the winter season may indicate a higher risk of transmission during the cold seasons (Atabakhsh et al. 2020), since it has been previously reported that a greater presence of rotaviruses in effluents are found during the winter season (Li et al. 2011).
+The higher presence of Rotavirus gene copies in the EF during the winter season may indicate a higher risk of transmission during cold seasons (Atabakhsh et al. 2020), since it has been previously reported that a greater presence of rotaviruses in EF are found during the winter season (Li et al. 2011).

 The negative results of Sapovirus (Sav1, Sav124, and Sav5) across all wastewater treatment stages during the fall and winter season are consistent with a report by Varela et al. (2018) using samples from a wastewater treatment plant in Tunisia.
-Their results did not support the general belief that the peak of detection of Sapovirus is during the cold and rainy months of the year.
+Their results did not support the general belief that the peak of detection of Sapovirus occurs during the cold and rainy months of the year.
 However, quantitative detection of sapovirus in wastewater and river water in Japan showed an increased concentration of sapoviruses in influents between winter and spring (December to May), but a decrease in sapovirus concentration during the summer and autumn months (July to October) (Haramoto et al. 2008).
-As a result, the concentration of sapoviruses in wastewater can vary across the world due to seasonal variability.
+As a result, there might be other factors that can influence wastewater sapovirus concentrations.